VinoSarran/UFOs/README.md

 Here are some shortcomings of  the website:

 1) The User has to view the data before they can accurately fill in their selection.
 Case-sensitivity and space will create annoyance and at times missing data.
 2) The website assumes the user will understand how the site works.
-No instrucitons
+No instructions

 ### Recommendations:

-1) Use drop down lists instead of free form remove burden of matching format
+1) Use drop down lists instead of free form to remove burden of matching format
 2) Leverage google mapping from API module to show a map of selection
 3) Provide a Go/Search button so user interfers that feilds are meant to be filled in